All about food 3D printing, 3D food printers and 3D printed food. Yummy!

 Candy Mechanics are a start-up based in London who can model a chocolate lollipop on your head.
 Narcissism and confectionery in one irresistible package.

-A team of scientists from New Zealand has come up with a great way to help bees optimize honey production: 3D printed honeycombs!
+A team of scientists from the Auckland University of Technology, New Zealand, has come up with a great way to help bees optimize honey production: 3D printed honeycombs!

 Resolving perhaps the greatest challenge in the history of humankind -- a 3D printed Skittles sorting machine for, um, sorting Skittles.